ismael-lajaaiti/species-stability/README.md

 > [!TIP]
 > We advise to use Julia 1.11.

-The figures of the main text can be generate with
+Next, the figures of the main text can be generate with

 ```sh
 make main
 ```

-To generate the figures of the supporting information, run
+Finally, to generate the figures of the supporting information, run

 ```sh
 make supporting